NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Setup hooks {#setup-hooks}

-- `pythonImportsCheckHook` to check whether importing the listed modules works.
 - `pythonRelaxDepsHook` will relax Python dependencies restrictions for the package.
   See [example usage](#using-pythonrelaxdepshook).
 - `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.